 The advisory group gathered information related to several components of ground ambulance payment for services by commercial health plans.
-In the table below, claims information from the APCS for the year 2021 on the seven most common ground ambulance billing codes was compiled and analyzed to attempt to arrive at the average payment and billed charges for the services.
+In the table below, claims information from the APCD for calendar year 2021 on the seven most common ground ambulance billing codes was compiled and analyzed to attempt to arrive at the average payment and billed charges for these services.

-Note: APCD data from just 2021 was used as it was the most current and complete data set available for the below table.
+Note: APCD data from 2021 was used as it was the most current and complete data set available.